+Ad Fontes Media rates Billboard in the Middle category of bias and as Reliable, Analysis/Fact Reporting in terms of reliability.
 Billboard is a news organization focused on American entertainment, primarily the music business.
 It is known for its weekly charts listing top songs and artists in various genres, as well as events such as the Billboard Music Awards.
 In addition to a magazine and website, Billboard shares information through videos, podcasts and a newsletter.
 Founded in 1894, Billboard is based in New York City.
 It is owned by Eldridge Industries and managed by Penske Media Corporation.
 The Billboard magazine has a weekly circulation of more than 19,000, and the website records approximately 24.8 million visits per month.
 The Billboard YouTube channel has 3 million subscribers.
-Ad Fontes Media rates Billboard in the middle category of bias and as most reliable in terms of reliability.

-Bias scores for articles and shows are on a scale of -42 to +42, with higher negative scores being more left, higher positive scores being more right, and scores closer to zero being the most neutral and/or balanced.
+Bias scores for articles and shows are on a scale of -42 to +42, with higher negative scores being more left, higher positive scores being more right, and scores closer to zero being minimally biased, equally balanced, or exhibiting a centrist bias.

 These are the most recent content samples that Ad Fontes Media analysts have rated for this source.